paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-065-noise-control.md

 ### Statutory Notes

 #### References in Text
 The Clean Air Act, referred to in subsec. (c)(1), is act July 14, 1955, ch.
 360, 69 Stat.
-322, as amended, which is classified generally to chapter 85 (§ 7401 et seq.) of this title.
+322, which is classified generally to chapter 85 (§ 7401 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 7401 of this title](./chapter-085-air-pollution-prevention-and-control.md#section-7401) and Tables.

 The Federal Water Pollution Control Act, referred to in subsec. (c)(1), is act June 30, 1948, ch.
 758, as amended generally by Pub.
 L. 92–500, § 2, Oct.
 18, 1972, 86 Stat.
 816, which is classified generally to chapter 26 (§ 1251 et seq.) of Title 33, Navigation and Navigable Waters.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1251 of Title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1251&num=0&edition=prelim) and Tables.